Latest update - February

 COVID-19 : Working safely and to government guidelines

-The government has stated that any work that can be done safely and within Public Health England guidance can continue.
+The government has stated that construction work that can be done safely and within Public Health England guidance can continue.

 Safety for the site workers and general public is paramount and the county council is working closely with its contractors to assess the site and ensure that all working practices adhere to government guidance.